tum-pbs/pbdl-book/physgrad-hig.md

 ## Constructing the Jacobian

 The formulation above hides one important aspect of HIGs: the search direction we compute not only jointly takes into account the scaling of neural network and physics, but can also incorporate information from all the samples in a mini-batch.
-This has the advantage of finding the optimal direction (in an $L^2$ sense) to minimize the loss, instead of averaging directions as done with SGD or Adam.
+This has the advantage of finding the optimal direction (in an $L^2$ sense) to minimize the loss, instead of averaging directions as done with GD or Adam.

 To achieve, this, the Jacobian matrix for $\partial y / \partial \theta$ is concatenated from the individual Jacobians of each sample in a mini-batch.
 Let $x_i,y_i$ denote input and output of sample $i$ in a mini-batch, respectively, then the final Jacobian is constructed via all the
 $\frac{\partial y_i}{\partial \theta}\big\vert_{x_i}$ as